jonluca/blog/_posts/2018-11-11-churning-primer.md

 <style>
     {%  include main.css  %}
 </style>
-I've been asked before about a hobby I take part in called *churning*.
+I've been asked a lot about a hobby I take part in called *churning*.
 I thought I'd write up a post that explains what it is, how I got into it, and how much value it can provide.

 ## How I got into churning

-Starry-eyed and full of young naïveté, I moved from Italy to Los Angeles, California in 2014.
+Completely unaware of American finances, I moved from Italy to Los Angeles, California in 2014.
 I was coming into my freshman year of college, and moving to the United States - it was a time of extreme change and shock, both from a cultural and personal perspective.
 I didn't know much about finance, banking, or credit in the US, but I knew I wanted to be financially responsible and independent.
-I started by opening an account at our local credit union and used it for my direct deposit from my on-campus job.
+I started by opening an account at my university's credit union and used it for my direct deposit from my on-campus job.
 Near the end of the year I thought I should get started on building out my credit - I didn't know much about credit scores, so I did a quick search for "college credit cards" and the Capital One QuickSilver popped up.
 Thinking nothing of it, I applied and got immediately approved.
 I didn't look at the bonus, requirements, or interest rate - I just knew I wanted a credit card, and that I wouldn't ever carry a balance, so what did it matter.

 I didn't know it at the time but the bonus attached was get $100 after spending $500 in the first 3 months.
 I easily spent that and got an email confirming that I got the bonus.
 I didn't even realize this was possible - I cashed it out and received a check in the mail for $100 and some odd change.
 This was a huge amount of "free" money for a college freshman.